Myth: The Fallen Lords: Sales and awards

-According to Alex Seropian, co-founder of Bungie, The Fallen Lords cost roughly $2million to develop and market, by far Bungie's most expensive game up to that time, and as such, they needed it to be financially successful, especially as it was their first original PC game.
-The game did prove a commercial success, selling over 350,000 units worldwide at roughly $40 per unit, earning the company $14million, and becoming Bungie's most successful game thus far.
+According to Alex Seropian, co-founder of Bungie, The Fallen Lords cost roughly $2 million to develop and market, by far Bungie's most expensive game up to that time.
+As a result, they needed it to be financially successful, especially given that it was their first original PC game.
+The game did prove a commercial success, selling over 350,000 units worldwide, yielding a $14 million profit, and becoming Bungie's most successful game thus far.
 In the United States, the game sold 40,617 copies during 1997.
 By 2000, the game had over 100,000 people registered with online accounts at Bungie.net.
 The success of the game also helped Bungie rank #101 in Inc.'s 1998 list of the 500 fastest growing private corporations in North America.
 Primarily due to the success of The Fallen Lords, Bungie's profits had increased by 2,228% from 1993 to 1997.

 The game also won numerous awards, including "Real-Time Strategy Game of the Year" from PC Gamer, "Strategy Game of the Year" from Computer Gaming World, and "Game of the Year" from both Computer Games Strategy Plus and Macworld.
 Online Game Review named it one of the fifty greatest games ever made.
 In 2012, The Fallen Lords was listed on Time's All-TIME 100 greatest video games list.

 In 1998, PC Gamer declared it the 19th-best computer game ever released, and the editors called it "a breath of fresh air" and "a modern classic".
 In 2003, The Fallen Lords was inducted into GameSpot's list of the greatest games of all time.